Battle of Long Sault

 The Battle of Long Sault occurred over a five-day period in early May 1660 during the Beaver Wars.
-It was fought between French colonial militia, with their Huron and Algonquin allies, against the Iroquois Confederacy.
+It was fought between French colonial militia, with their Wendat (Huron) and Algonquin allies, against the Haudenosaunee Confederacy (Iroquois).

-Some historians theorize that the Iroquois called off an intended attack on French settlements because one of their chiefs was killed in this battle, while others claim that the battle provided enough trophies to temper Iroquois aims.
+Some historians theorize that the Haudenosaunee called off an intended attack on French settlements because one of their chiefs was killed in this battle, while others claim that the battle provided enough trophies to temper Haudenosaunee aims.

 Background

-An Iroquois war party encamped along the Ottawa River was preparing to attack Ville-Marie (modern day Montreal), Québec and Trois-Rivières.
+An Haudenosaunee war party encamped along the Ottawa River was preparing to attack Ville-Marie (modern day Montreal), Québec and Trois-Rivières.
 Adam Dollard des Ormeaux, the 24-year-old commander of the Ville-Marie garrison, requested and received permission from Governor Paul Chomedey de Maisonneuve to launch a preemptive surprise attack on the war party.
 Dollard's expedition was sixteen volunteer riflemen and four Algonquin warriors, including Chief Mituvemeg; they left Ville-Marie in late-April with several canoes of supplies.

 The expedition's journey to the Long Sault rapids on the Ottawa was slow, and they arrived on or around May 1.
 It reportedly took a week to get past the strong current just off of Montreal island, before entering the Ottawa through the Lake of Two Mountains.
-The expedition occupied an old Algonquin fort to ambush the Iroquois; they were soon reinforced by 40 Hurons, under chief Etienne Annahotaha (fr.)
+The expedition occupied an old Algonquin fort to ambush the Haudenosaunee; they were soon reinforced by 40 Wendat, under chief Etienne Annahotaha (fr.)
 The fort was made from trees planted in a circle and cut down to the trunks.
-The expedition added an exterior palisade but preparations were not complete when the Iroquois arrived.
+The expedition added an exterior palisade but preparations were not complete when the Haudenosaunee arrived.